Principals message | Te korero a te Tumuaki

 Phoning for an appointment will ensure that the person you wish to see is available.

-Parents are encouraged to attend report and careers evenings, and any other meetings which are appropriate for parents and students.
+Parents are encouraged to attend report evenings, and any other meetings which are appropriate for parents and students.

 We are always in need of coaches, managers, and support for our school teams.